 You’re not alone on the seasonal Business & Low Cash-Flow roller-coaster!
 More importantly, if you’re running a seasonal business, you’re not alone on the cash-flow roller-coaster.
-The cash-flow for a seasonal business is quite unlike the others and a very imperative aspect of sustenance.
+The cash flow for a seasonal business is quite unlike the others and a very imperative aspect of sustenance.
 A seasonal business is very common if you’re in a region where travel and tourism are popular.
-If you are well acquainted with the holiday highs and bad weather lows, there are few things you can do radically change the situations of uncertainty and predicament.
+If you are well acquainted with the holiday highs and bad weather lows, there are a few things you can do to radically change the situations of uncertainty and predicament.
 Since a season peak is right around the corner(Christmas), we decided to roll out these tips which can help you prepare for the next months.

 Cash flow in all kinds of businesses can be a reason for anxiety and rightly so.
 But when it comes to running a seasonal business almost every business owner knows that while sometimes cash flow could be at pleasant peaks, it also drops swiftly and sometimes suddenly, leaving business owners wondering what’s next!

-As stressful as it is to ride the seasonal cash flow roller coaster, it is a part of every business but it pays to be smart when thing are running perfectly.
+As stressful as it is to ride the seasonal cash flow roller coaster, it is a part of every business but it pays to be smart when things are running perfectly.
 That way, you’re ready for the sudden shift from greener times to leaner times.

 5 Techniques Businesses like yours employ:

 - Alternative business options: Not easy but a very practical option would be to find a business alternative for the slower part of your year.
 The change could be a welcome move for your brain and your lifestyle.
-This could help cash-flow remain at balanced levels.
+This could help cash flow remain at balanced levels.

 - Flexible employee hiring patterns: While this isn’t a great idea for the economy, it certainly would do well for you.
 Hire employees on-contract and during the season only.
 The aftermath of this could be that you may get incessantly stuck in the hiring process, every season.